October 19, 2019

 Paul answered, “I am a Jew, from Tarsus in Cilicia, a citizen of no ordinary city.
 Please let me speak to the people.”

-Maybe you’ve heard the (probably apocryphal) story about the Chinese word for “Crisis?”
-They say it also means “Opportunity.”
+Maybe you’ve heard the (perhaps apocryphal) story about the Chinese word for crisis?
+They say it also means “opportunity.”
 That’s the case here.
 The world sees a crisis.
-The Apostle sees an opportunity.
+The apostle sees an opportunity.
 What looks like sure martyrdom turns out to be a bigger microphone.